-Technical and industry expertise, and – eventually – overall outsourcing experience plays the key role in rates formation.
+Technical and industry expertise, and – eventually – overall outsourcing experience plays a key role in rates formation.
 It’s quite natural that senior developers cost more than junior ones, but, still, you can find companies providing experienced senior developers for the same rate as junior engineers in your country.
-Moreover, companies which have a great record of successful projects through the years certainly have the ability to provide better rates that companies without experience.
+Moreover, companies that have a great record of successful projects through the years certainly have the ability to provide better rates than companies without experience.

 In general, the lasting engagements with large teams will always come with an increase in overall cost, but provide greater value in the long-term.
 Software development companies have bigger benefits from providing bigger teams of developers over a long period of time.
 Because of this, companies are often willing to offer better rates to clients who need more of their services for a long period of time.
 If your software engagement requires 20 developers on a two-year time commitment, you may expect to pay less than if your engagement only requires 3 or 5 developers for a period within a year.

-In order to obtain the satisfying results, a hiring company should:
+In order to obtain satisfying results, a hiring company should:

 - Carefully select a technological partner